- K-12 Educators

 For "STEM" students not currently enrolled in "STEM-related coursework", supplemental information must be provided, including but not limited to:

 Documentation declaring a STEM-related major or degree path.

 Documentation of degree plan provided by adviser (general or degree-specific), which includes STEM-related coursework.

 Letter of recommendation from past STEM faculty member or mentor.

 Please discuss options with your OSGC affiliate representative to ensure criteria are adequately met.

-The faculty mentor must write a supporting letter, describing how the student will contribute to the research or project, indicating support for the proposal, and demonstrating clear understanding of the role of SCORE Mentor.
-The letter of support should be included with the student’s application packet.
+The faculty mentor must write a supporting letter, describing how the student will contribute to the research or project, indicating support for the proposal, and demonstrating clear understanding of the role of SCORE Mentor (see SCORE Faculty Mentor section below).
+The letter of support must be included with the student’s application packet.